 How active would you like your dog to be (couch potato, high energy running partner)?

 How dog savvy are you?
 How much do you know about training a dog?

 Do you have a dog park nearby?

-Where will your new dog be when you are out of town?
+Where will your new be when you are out of town?

-Will you commit to training classes with your new dog to resolves the issues or will you return the dog?
+Will you commit to training or training classes with your new dog to resolves more complex issues?

 PLEASE ANSWER YES OR NO TO THE FOLLOWING: